usegalaxy-eu/website/_events/2018-12-14-galaxy-training-rostock.md

 - Differential methylation Analysis
 - Oxford Nanopore data processing

-Learning goals:
+## Learning goals
 - Know your data, and the implications of data preprocessing and quality control
 - Performing differential gene expression analysis using Galaxy
 - Performing differential methylation analysis using Galaxy
 - Handling and analyze Oxford Nanopore sequencing data

-Prerequisites:
+## Prerequisites
 This workshop is intended for MSc/PhD students, postdocs, and researchers with a background in life science research.
 During registration, please hand over a poster about a research topic of your choosing.
 Posters will be presented during our poster session, that you can use to exchange experiences with other researchers.

-Keywords:
+## Keywords
 Galaxy, Workflow development, Differential gene expression analysis, differential methylation analysis, Epigenetics, Oxford Nanopore

+## Details and registration
-For program and registration, please visit the de.NBI Program [page](https://www.denbi.de/training/532-galaxy-for-linking-bisulfite-sequencing-with-rna-sequencing).
+For program and registration, please visit the de.NBI de.STAIR project [announcement](https://www.leibniz-fli.de/de/news-events/seminare/news-detailpage/news/denbidestair-training-course-galaxy-for-linking-bisulfite-sequencing-with-rna-sequencing/).